nextcloud/documentation/user_manual/files/encryption.rst

 -----------------------

-If the encryption app is disabled after users have already stored encrypted data, users will be promted to decrypt their files again in their personal settings.
+If the encryption app is disabled after users have already stored encrypted data, users will be prompted to decrypt their files again in their personal settings.
 After this is done, they can continue to use their ownCloud without encryption.

 Settings